Independent Living Services

 Responding to the community's needs, we offer training on the Americans with Disabilities Act (ADA).
 Staff also perform compliance assessments and provide technical assistance regarding this and other disability rights laws.

 A variety of devices can increase function for people with limited mobility, hearing, or vision.
 Adapted equipment includes telephones, memory aids, talking products, magnifiers, and mobility aids.
 We have over 1,000 items available for demonstration and loan from the Try-Out Program.
 This program is partially supported by WisTech, Wisconsin's State Assistive Technology Program.
 Staff provide assistance with identifying the most effective technology and locating options to pay for it.
-Availability will be affected by safety protocols due to the pandemic.

 Disability Awareness Programs

-Staff and volunteers are available to speak to organizations, groups and schools about understanding and interacting with people with disabilities.
+Staff and volunteers are available to speak to organizations, groups, and schools about understanding and interacting with people with disabilities.

 Housing and Home Modifications

-Housing and Home Modifications - Accessible CabinetsWe assist people with locating accessible, affordable housing.
-Information about home modifications, low interest loans for accessibility projects, and the concept of "aging in place" are available.
-Transition services help individuals move from a nursing home to their own homes.
+We assist people with locating accessible, affordable housing.
+Information about home modifications, low-interest loans for accessibility projects, and the concept of "aging in place" are available.
+Transition services help individuals move from a nursing home to their own home.

 Independent Living Skills Training